damiso15/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 7-edges.py - Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/7-edges.py)
 * 8-concat_edges.py - Complete this [source code](https://github.com/holbertonschool/0x00.py/blob/master/8-concat_edges.py) to print `object-oriented programming with Python`, followed by a new line.
 * 9-easter_egg.py - Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+* 100-write.py - Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.